 For example, when an herb is flowering you may want to move it to a showcase location, perhaps near a walkway where you can appreciate the blooms & fragrance.
 Or if you have a single plant that is not getting enough sun, you can move it to a brighter spot.
 During each herb’s peak harvest season, you may want to move the pot closer to the house to make sure you don’t forget to pick your herbs while they are at their freshest.

 Another way to design your container herb garden is to combine the herbs pots with a few flowers.
 This increases the visual appeal and allows you to bring more color to your herb garden.
 This is also a great way to fill the pots when your herbs are still young.
-Some great flowers to add into your herb pots include violas, pansies or marigolds.
+Some great flowers to include in your herb pots include violas, pansies or marigolds.
 Sweet peas and nasturtiums are also two great choices which will drape over the side of the herb pots creating a beautiful display.

 You can create a pretty combined planting in a large planter on your deck or patio.
 The rolling planter to the right is a cool idea since it can be moved to allow your plants to get more sun or if you’re just sweeping up the porch.